Opioid Dependency & Addiction Treatment

 Opioids are prescription drugs that are used for the treatment of short-term and chronic pain.
-During the early 1980s, opioids became the drug of choice for short-term pain management, and they were believed to be well-tolerated.
+During the early 1980s, opioids became the drug of choice for short-term pain management.
 Early marketing done by drug companies had guaranteed that opioids were not addictive and were generally safe to use.
-Eventually, prescriptions for opioids began increasing throughout the early 1980s to the early 1990s, as physicians were constantly being reassured that the risk of addiction to prescription opioids was very low.
+Eventually, prescriptions for opioids began increasing as physicians were reassured that the risk of addiction to prescription opioids was low.
 It wasn’t until the 1990s, that drug companies began to release prescription opioids that were approved for pain management use.
-This was a huge turning point for the opioid epidemic in the United States, as more and more of the general public began to gain access to these highly addicting medications.
+This was a turning point for the opioid epidemic, as more of the population began to gain access to these addicting drugs.

 The CDC reports that the use of opioids has increased significantly in the United States.
 On average, about 130 Americans die from opioid overdose per day.